 Style: * * * * *

 As Ricardo Montalban would say, I like what they’ve done to my snubbie!
 The black-on-black-on-dark-beige 360 Magnum is evil yet elegant.

 Ergonomics Carry: * * * * *

 Unlike the Smith & Wesson 642 and its two-finger ballistic brethren, the 360 Magnum provides pinkie room.
-Although the 360’s bulkier than smaller J-frames, with the right holster, the hammer-equipped handgun is still a pocket pistol.
+Although the 360’s bulkier than smaller J-frames, with the right holster, the exposed-hammer handgun is still a concealed-carry pocket pistol.